MTCreator/UHBeamerTheme/README.md

   ### Linux

-  `installUHtheme.sh` will create a folder in your home directory.
+  `make install` will create a folder in your home directory.
 This folder will contain the style files and your LaTeX compiler will probably find it.

 ## Usage